-If you’re thinking about setting up your own business, then your first step is to do some research and write a business plan.
+If you’re thinking about setting up your own business, then your first steps are to do some research and write a business plan.

 A good business plan should keep everything as simple as possible.

-You will need a business plan if you are looking to secure any funding to support your start up.
-Even if you don’t require funding, a business plan is an essential working document to go back to and reflect upon once you have started trading.
+You will need a business plan if you are looking to secure any funding to support your start-up.
+Even if you don’t require funding, a business plan is an essential working document to return to and reflect upon once you have started trading.

 - website: GOV.UK business plan templates

-There is also another great website called informi.
-They are a charitable division of the Association of Accounting Technicians (AAT) This site contains hundreds of free step by step guides, e-books, business templates, self employed tax calculators and much more.
+There is another handy website called informi, which is a charitable division of the Association of Accounting Technicians (AAT).
+This site contains hundreds of free step by step guides, e-books, business templates, self employed tax calculators, and much more.

-If you want to take your business idea online then have a look at Amazon's small business accelerator programme.
-Its completely free and provides everything you need to know to start trading online.
+If you want to take your business idea online then have a look at Amazon's Small Business Accelerator programme.
+It is completely free and provides everything you need to know to start trading online.

 Using a business plan